-Ruben Alejandro, superintendent of an economically challenged district with 30% English language learners, shares his secrets for getting students—and their parents—reading.
+Ruben Alejandro, superintendent of an economically challenged district, shares his secrets for getting students—and their parents—reading.

 I was born and raised in Weslaco, a city of about 35,000 that sits in the Rio Grande Valley about eight miles north of the Texas/Mexico border.
 I have worked as an educator in Weslaco Independent School District since 1977 and have been the superintendent of schools there since 2012.
 I know the potential of the students, and I know the perception of the Valley outside the area.
 We serve a mobile population of 17,500 students at eleven elementary schools, four middle schools, two “regular” high schools, one early college high school, and one alternative, self-paced school.
 Our students are 98.5% Hispanic, 86% economically disadvantaged, and 30% migrant.
 About 30% of Weslaco students are English language learners (ELLs).
 One of the ways we are preparing our kids for college and careers is by creating a community of readers.

 Teaching for the Future